ichibrosan/multiware-framework-and-vpa/README.md

 Copyright (c) 2021-2025 Douglas Wade Goodall.
 All Rights Reserved.

+2025-02-18 14:29 - mf
+fixed the hardcoded paths in environment

+couldn't test it as I didn't have the vpa xinetd service file setup correctly.

 2025002-18 01:52 dwg - I had an epiphany about the way things are working.
 Each executable is calling the environment class to setup the shared with all its valuable constructs.
 Actually the environment constructor